 - Share your expertise (as an academic or professional) on managing and/or teaching ethics in higher education in a global environment.

 - Present your paper, join the plenary, panels and workgroups for effective practice and sharing with other education professionals.

 - (Re)connect with peers, discover potential partners and meet clients.

 Experts are being invited to contribute to the conference academic tracks and workshops by submitting their academic papers and/or workshop concepts.
 Note that there will also be the possibility to display materials in the exhibition space.

 Submission of abstracts and workshop concepts

-The focus in the programme is not only on the latest academic developments, but also on effective practices in the field.
+The focus is on challenges to ethics integration in education, the latest academic developments, on effective practices in the field.
 Successful academic papers will be presented in the academic tracks and workshop concepts will be delivered in the workshop tracks to enhance knowledge and skills.
-Abstracts submitted for the academic tracks can be comprised of theoretical advances and can also bring in case studies, e.g. successful programmes on ethics in higher education, integrating ethics within curricula/governance or other relevant practices, etc.
+Abstracts submitted for the academic tracks can be comprised of theoretical advances and can also bring in case studies, e.g. successful programmes on ethics in higher education, integrating ethics within curricula/governance or other relevant practices.

 The academic tracks and workshops are grouped under three main themes, policies, skills and resources.
 Submissions can be made for one or more of the themes.